Assumption, Illinois: History

-Assumption originally was called "Tacusah".
+Assumption began in 1852 as a station called "Tacusah" or "Tacusa" on the Illinois Central Railroad.
 The present name is after Assumption Parish, Louisiana.
+In 1856, Édouard-Élisée Malhiot, a French Canadian Patriote leader who had been living in exile in Louisiana, established a settlement near the Tacusa station that attracted approximately 50 emigrant French Canadian families.
+He named the settlement L'Assomption after the Louisiana parish.
+The post office name changed to Assumption in 1858.
+The community was incorporated as the City of Assumption in 1876.

-A post office called Assumption has been in operation since 1858.
-Assumption lays claim to the deepest coal mine (abandoned in the 1930s) in the state at over 1000' below the surface.
-First National Bank of Assumption (founded in 1900) claims to be the oldest bank in Christian County as it was the only bank in the county to remain open during the Great Depression.
+Assumption lays claim to the deepest coal mine (abandoned in the 1930s) in the state at over 1000 ft below the surface.
+The First National Bank of Assumption (founded in 1900) claims to be the oldest bank in Christian County as it was the only bank in the county to remain open during the Great Depression.

 In May 2017, news reached Assumption of the recovery of the remains of United States Air Force Captain Joseph S. Smith, a pilot shot down over Cambodia in 1971 during the Vietnam War.
 A large portion of the community turned out for his repatriation and interment in July 2017.

 Geography

 According to the 2020 census, Assumption has a total area of 0.88 sqmi, all land.